 - Chicago SNCC History Project Historical records about the Chicago affiliate of SNCC.
 This is the group that organized the 1963 school boycott in which 250,000 public school students stayed home to protest the poor quality of Chicago’s “colored” schools.

-Two videos by Jack Wheeler describing how his dreams of bringing down the Soviet Union came true:
+Two videos by Jack Wheeler, architect of the Reagan Doctrine, describing his dreams of bringing down the Soviet Union through mass uprisings, and how he made these dreams come true:

 - http://www.usip.org/sites/default/files/nonviolent_eng.pdf 50 Crucial Points